Killer activation receptor: Killer Inhibitory Receptor vs. Killer-cell Immunglobulin-like Receptors

-There is an unfortunate confusion about the KIR acronym.
-The KIR term has been started to be being used parallelly both for the Killer-cell immunoglobulin-like receptors (KIRs) and for the Killer Inhibitory Receptors.
-The Killer-cell immunoglobulin-like receptors involve both activatory and inhibitory receptors.
-Killer-cell inhibitory receptors involve both immunoglobulin-like receptors and C-type lectin-like receptors.
+There may be slight confusion regarding the KIR acronym.
+The KIR term has been used parallelly both for the Killer-cell immunoglobulin-like receptors (KIRs) and for the Killer Inhibitory Receptors (also known as KIRs).
+The Killer-cell immunoglobulin-like receptors are a gene family involving glycoproteins that are expressed on the plasma membrane (cell membrane) of NK cells.
+This involves both activation and inhibitory receptors.
+The abbreviation KIRs used as Killer-cell inhibitory receptors on the other hand is used more as a functional term that involve both immunoglobulin-like receptors and C-type lectin-like receptors in correlation to NK cell apoptosis and regulation.